zliu15471/zliu15471/README.md

 <h2> :smiley: Zhen's GitHub Profile :smile:</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Looking for jobs of Data Science
-- 🎓 &nbsp; 9-week full-time intensive coding bootcamp to learn Data Science; PhD graduate of Civil Engineering at University of Bristol.
+- 🎓 &nbsp; Finishing 9-week full-time intensive coding bootcamp to learn Data Science; Obtaining PhD degree of Civil Engineering at University of Bristol.
 - 🌱 &nbsp; Learning Machine Learning with Scikit-learn; Deep Learning with TensorFlow Keras.
 - 💼 &nbsp; Developing Data Products with Google Cloud Platform, ML Flow, Flask, Heroku and Streamlit.
 - ✍️ &nbsp; Working on a project using deep learning methods, including a convolutional neural network (CNN) and a recurrent neural network (RNN), to complete the image captioning and then combined an open API called GPT-3 to generate beautiful poetry according to information gathered from images.